All the NYC Museum Free Days You Need to Know About

 Everyone else must pay full ticket price ($25 for adults.)

-Depending how many of these places you plan to visit, the pass can save you a TON of money.
+Depending how many of these places you plan to visit, The New York Pass can save you a TON of money.

 - The Metropolitan Museum of Art ($25)